GitLab Duo Principles - Hands-On Lab: Code Generation with GitLab Duo

 1. Select Source Control in the left sidebar.

-2. Enter any commit message, then select Commit to 'main'
+2. Enter any commit message, then select Commit and push to 'main'

 3. If you receive a prompt stating You are committing your changes to the default branch, select Continue.